 DOC has no power over the actual sentence imposed.
 That said, they do have the power to properly calculate and re-calculate your "jail credits", good-time and parole eligibility etc. If you think they've made a mistake, you should get a lawyer to review his master record.

 You are free not to answer any questions and, if questioned, demand an attorney.
 As a practical matter, that may be hard to do when standing on the street corner and I do realize that your lack of cooperation increases your chances of getting searched.
 But, you have the right to remain silent.

 yes. very common technique.
 First, it separates folks so they can calm down and create a safer environment for them and the police.
 Police it allows the police to engage in a free dialogue with the participants and minimize any answers being made in fear.

 Yes. the habitual offender statute flattens and eliminates an early release for "good time" but is not a bar for parole for non-violent offense.
 Assuming this is no worse than a second felony offense he should be eligible.
-Have him look at his master record. his "PED" date will list when he can...Read more »
+Have him look at his master record. his "PED" date will...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.